 Rh factor is a protein on red blood cells.
 Rh incompatibility is when a mother has Rh-negative blood and her baby has Rh-positive blood.
 Rh isoimmunization is when the blood from the baby makes the mother's body create antibodies that can harm the baby's blood cells.

 A baby's Rh status comes from the mother and father.
 If the mother is Rh negative and the father is Rh positive, the baby has at least a 50% chance of being Rh positive.

 Rh isoimmunization can happen if the baby's Rh positive blood enters the mother's blood flow.
 This may happen during:

 - Amniocentesis or other pregnancy procedures—rare

 The mix in blood happens most often at the end of pregnancy.
 This means it is rarely a problem in a woman's first pregnancy.
 The mother's antibodies could affect a future pregnancy with a baby with Rh-positive blood even if the blood is not mixed.

-A woman can also become sensitized to Rh-positive blood if she receives an incompatible blood transfusion .
+A woman can also become sensitized to Rh-positive blood if she has a blood transfusion that is not a match.

 |Blood Flow to Fetus|

 |Copyright © Nucleus Medical Media, Inc.|